Holidays and Tours for Butterflies and Moths in the Picos de Europa, Northern Spain

 Wildlife of the Aragonese Pyrenees

-A wealth of flowers, butterflies and birds in the Benasque valley, at the foot of the highest peak in the Pyrenees
+A wealth of flowers, butterflies and birds in the Benasque valley, amid spectacular landscapes at the foot of the highest peak in the Pyrenees

 Click here for full details

 The narrow, glaciated valley of Benasque is squeezed between the granite bulks of Aneto (3,404m) and Posets (3,369m) – the two highest peaks in the Pyrenees – and is part of the 33,267-hectare Posets–Maladeta Natural Park.
-It harbours a wide range of easily accessible subalpine and alpine habitats, ranging from high- and middle-altitude haymeadows, thick coniferous forests, peatbogs and both granitic and limestone rock gardens, as well as drier, more Mediterranean habitats at lower levels towards the southern end of the valley.
+From our base in the small town of Benasque itself, we shall be making forays into the surrounding subalpine and alpine habitats, Great Yellow Gentian - Gentiana lutea © Teresa FarinoGreat Yellow Gentian Gentiana lutea© Teresa Farinoincluding high- and middle-altitude haymeadows, thick coniferous forests, peatbogs and both granitic and limestone rock gardens, as well as taking in some of the drier, more Mediterranean habitats at lower levels towards the southern end of the valley.

 © Teresa Farino

-Pyrenean brook newts are fairly common in the highest mountain streams, with drier habitats home to western whip snakes and several species of lizard.
-Among the more interesting butterflies on the wing at this time of year are Marbled Skipper, Clouded Apollo, Mountain Dappled White, Mazarine, Large and Mountain Alcon Blues, Purple-shot and Purple-edged Coppers, Southern White Admiral, Mountain and Shepherd's Fritillaries and several species of ringlet.
+Pyrenean Brook Newts are fairly common in the highest mountain streams, with drier habitats home to Western Whip Snakes and diverse species of lizard.
+Among the more interesting butterflies on the wing at this time of year are Marbled Skipper, Clouded Apollo, Mountain Dappled White, Mazarine, Large and Mountain Alcon Blues, Purple-shot and Purple-edged Coppers, Southern White Admiral, Mountain and Shepherd's Fritillaries and a whole host of ringlets, and we should also keep an eye out for Sombre Goldenring, which is a rare dragonfly indeed in Spain.

 Pick-up details: In order to offer the best range of UK departures, we have decided to start this tour at Barcelona airport.
-A number of airlines – both scheduled and low-cost – fly to this destination from a range of British airports, which should make your life as easy as possible.
-All we ask is that you book a flight to arrive in Barcelona before 3pm on Saturday 19 June, and a return flight departing after 5pm on Saturday 26 June.
+A number of airlines – both scheduled and low-cost (easyJet, Ryanair, Jet2, Norwegian, British Airways, Iberia, etc.) – fly to this destination from a range of British airports, which should make your life as easy as possible.
+All we ask is that you book a flight to arrive in Barcelona before 3pm on Tuesday 20 June, and a return flight departing after 4pm on Tuesday 27 June.

 Group size: maximum 8 persons.